KaiKai7/Wall-Mark/Instructions.md

 You dont need an account for this app, and the app does not use the information entered by the user.

+URL's created can be shared and viewed by other's.

 ###  Lite version versus the Paid version

 The Lite version of Wall Mark is an ad sponsored version of the app.